 How to Hire Subcontractors for Construction

 Let's say you're a project manager for a larger general contractor in charge of 3-4 projects.
 Or perhaps you're a brand new GC starting a complicated new project.
-Either situation has one thing in common: you are wondering how to hire a subcontractor.
+Either situation has one thing in common: you are wondering how to hire a subcontractor or a trade contractor.

 Unless you're one of the smaller operations (think 1-2 man crews handling smaller renovations) you are going to have to hire a subcontractor at some point, it's just the nature of modern construction.